MislavJaksic/Prototyping/WebProgramming/GettingStarted/README.md

 JavaScript is a dynamic programming language, more similar to Python then to Java.

-Scripts are put into a seperate folder and then called into the HTML document with an element called <script src="">.
+Scripts are put into a separate folder and then called into the HTML document with an element called <script src="">.
 Put the element at the bottom of <body> to avoid problems with loading the script before the rest of the document.